Cupid Accused of Spiking Arrows with Melatonin

 Authorities confirmed that Cupid, the long-standing mythological figure associated with romantic love, was facing scrutiny after multiple reports alleged his arrows had been quietly spiked with melatonin.

-According to witnesses, individuals struck by the arrows did not experience sudden infatuation, racing hearts, or romantic clarity, but instead reported an overwhelming urge to lie down, close their eyes, and disengage from hope altogether.
+According to witnesses, individuals struck by the arrows did not experience sudden infatuation, racing hearts, or romantic clarity; instead, they reported an overwhelming urge to lie down, close their eyes, and disengage from hope altogether.

 Cupid, speaking briefly from an undisclosed cloud, did not deny the allegations.
 “They weren’t going to get lucky, so sleep was the kinder option,” he said.

-Officials stated that the altered arrows were deployed selectively, targeting individuals who appeared either deeply resigned or cautiously optimistic, citing behaviors such as slouched posture, prolonged sighing, excessive self-reflection, and an inability to stop checking their phones after 10 p.m.
+Officials said they deployed the altered arrows selectively, targeting individuals who appeared either deeply resigned or cautiously optimistic.
+They cited behaviors such as slouched posture, prolonged sighing, excessive self-reflection, and an inability to stop checking their phones after 10 p.m.

-Medical experts confirmed that melatonin, while not traditionally associated with archery, is a naturally occurring hormone and useful for people who lost four to five hours’ sleep a night thinking they might score.
+Medical experts confirmed that melatonin, while not traditionally associated with archery, occurs naturally and helps people who lose four to five hours of sleep a night anticipate that they might score at the club, bar, or church social

-Several individuals affected by the arrows described the experience not as disappointing, but as merciful.
+Several individuals struck by the arrows described the experience not as disappointing but as merciful.

 “I remember feeling a sharp pinch,” said one man, speaking from beneath a weighted blanket.
 “Then nothing.
-No longing.
-No scrolling.
-No wondering if this year would be different.
+No longing, scrolling, or wondering if this year would be different.
 I slept for fourteen hours.
 It was the best Valentine’s Day I’ve had in a decade.”

-Another person reported waking the following morning with a sense of quiet acceptance.
+Another person said she woke the following morning with a sense of quiet acceptance.
 “I didn’t feel rejected,” she said.
 “I felt tucked in.”

-In the days since the incident, reports have emerged of people actively hoping to be struck by an arrow again.
-Some have begun marking small crosses on their upper arms, and looking up to the heavens more than usual.
-Others have started carrying childhood teddy bears, eye masks, and travel pillows at all times, “just in case.”
+In the days since the incident, people have begun hoping the arrows strike them again.
+Some have started marking small crosses on their upper arms and looking up to the heavens more than usual.
+Others now carry childhood teddy bears, eye masks, and travel pillows at all times, “just in case.”

-Cupid confirmed that he has received thousands of follow-up requests, many asking whether the arrows can be purchased online.
+Cupid confirmed that he has received thousands of follow-up requests, many asking whether people can purchase the arrows online.

 “I can’t promise anything,” the flying, armed infant said, “but I’ve made initial inquiries with Shopify.”

-When asked whether commercializing the practice undermined the original spirit of Valentine’s Day, Cupid appeared unfazed.
+When asked whether commercializing the practice undermines the original spirit of Valentine’s Day, Cupid appeared unfazed.

-“People are already spending money trying to feel some type of emotions, to no avail,” he said.
-“Sleep just helps them feel nothing, briefly, and very well.”
+“People already spend money trying to feel something, usually to no avail,” he said.
+“Sleep just helps them feel nothing—briefly, and very well.”

 – Ella Lane